-Public Education Information Management System (PEIMS) data on student characteristics were submitted by districts through the Texas Student Data System (TEA, 2017).
+Public Education Information Management System (PEIMS) data on student characteristics were submitted by districts through the Texas Student Data System (TEA, 2019).
 A student identified as at risk of dropping out of school is under age 26 and meets one or more criteria specified under TEC §29.081.
 A student with dyslexia is identified as having dyslexia or a related disorder under TEC §38.003.
 A student identified as in foster care is currently under conservatorship of the Department of Family and Protective Services.
 A student identified as homeless lacks a fixed, regular, and adequate nighttime residence.
-Immigrant status applies to individuals, ages 3 through 21, who were not born in the United States and who had not attended more than three years of school in the United States.
-Migrant status applies to students between the ages of 3 and 21 who had changed school districts at least once in the preceding 36 months because of seasonal or temporary farm or fishing work.
-A student identified as military-connected is a dependent of a member of the U.S. military service in the Army, Navy, Air Force, Marine Corps, or Coast Guard on active duty; the Texas National Guard; or a reserve force in the U.S. military.
+In 2017-18, the number of homeless students increased substantially, as many students identified as homeless were affected by hurricanes.
+Immigrant status applies to individuals, ages 3 through 21, who were not born in the United States and who have not attended more than three years of school in the United States.
+Migrant status applies to students between the ages of 3 and 21 who have changed school districts at least once in the preceding 36 months because of seasonal or temporary farm or fishing work.
+A student identified as militaryconnected is a dependent of a member of the U.S. military service in the Army, Navy, Air Force, Marine Corps, or Coast Guard on active duty; the Texas National Guard; or a reserve force in the U.S. military.
 Based on compulsory school attendance laws in Texas, under which most students begin Grade 1 at the age of six, the age of a student in any specified grade is usually equal to that grade level plus five years.
 A student whose age on September 1 is higher than his or her grade level plus five years is classified as overage.

-In Grades K-6 overall in 2017-18, retention rates for at-risk, foster care, homeless, immigrant, and migrant students were higher than the state average, whereas the rates for dyslexia, military-connected, and overage students were lower (Figure 14 on facing page and Table 14 on page 52).
-Across elementary grades, rates for at-risk, immigrant, migrant, and military-connected students were highest in Grade 1 and lowest in Grade 6.
-For students with dyslexia, the rate was highest in kindergarten and lowest in Grade 6.
-The rate for students in foster care was highest in kindergarten and lowest in Grade 4.
-For homeless students, the rate was highest in Grade 1 and lowest in Grade 5.
-Rates for overage students were highest in Grades 1 and 6 and lowest in kindergarten.
+In Grades K-6 overall in 2018-19, retention rates for at-risk, foster care, homeless, immigrant, and migrant students were higher than the state average, whereas the rates for dyslexia, militaryconnected, and overage students were lower (Figure 14 on page 46 and Table 14 on page 47).
+Across elementary grades, rates for at-risk, dyslexia, foster care, homeless, immigrant, migrant, and militaryconnected students were highest in Grade 1 and the rate for overage students was highest in Grade 2.
+For at-risk students, the rates were lowest in Grades 4, 5, and 6.
+The rates for students with dyslexia and overage students were lowest in kindergarten.
+For students in foster care and military-connected students, rates were lowest in Grades 4 and 6.
+The rate for homeless students was lowest in Grade 5, and the rate for immigrant students was lowest in Grade 6.
+For migrant students, the rates were lowest in Grades 4 and 5.

-Figure 14 Grade-Level Retention, Grades K-6, by Grade and At-Risk Status, Texas Public Schools, 2017-18
+Figure 14 Grade-Level Retention, Grades K-6, by Grade and At-Risk Status, Texas Public Schools, 2018-19

-Table 14 Grade-Level Retention, Grades K-6, by Grade and Student Characteristic, Texas Public Schools, 2014-15 Through 2017-18
+Table 14Grade-Level Retention, Grades K-6, by Grade and Student Characteristic, Texas Public Schools,2015-16 Through 2018-19